nigelhorne/ged2site/README.md

     ged2site -cFdh 'Your Name' gedfile.ged

-You will then have two sites created in sub directories
+You will then have two sites created in sub-directories
 - static-site is static HTML (no CGI),
 - dynamic-site is a [VWF](//github.com/nigelhorne/vwf) based website which uses templates to support more than one language and present different content to mobile/web/search-engine clients.